 In the following days, the Summer School will continue with lectures on modern studies in nuclear reactions, heavy ion physics, radiobiology and radiochemistry, the search for new elements of Mendeleev’s Periodic Table, as well as the application of artificial intelligence and distributed computing technologies in science.
 Participants can get acquainted with a photo exhibition featuring JINR employees who graduated Kazakhstani universities, on display at the Eurasian National University until 3 June.

-The school is organized by the Joint Institute for Nuclear Research with the support of the JINR Information Centre at the INP, jointly with the ENU Institute of Physical and Technical Sciences.
+The event is organized by the Joint Institute for Nuclear Research with the support of the JINR Information Centre at the INP, jointly with the ENU Institute of Physical and Technical Sciences.